Snowflake

 Skyvia has the following limitations for Snowflake:

 • Skyvia supports the following types of import operations for Snowflake: INSERT, UPDATE, DELETE.
-Please note that UPSERT operation is not supported.

 • Synchronization is not supported for Snowflake.